15 Columns

 Click to expand

-Buckling of a ruler (long slender member) is depicted in Figure 15.2.
-The ruler in the left and center photos is subjected to axial load P that is less than the critical load, Pcr.
+Buckling of a ruler (long, slender member) is depicted in Figure 15.2.
+The ruler in the left and center photos is subjected to axial load, P, that is less than critical load, Pcr.
 This is known as stable equilibrium.
-In the photo on the right, the axial load, P, exceeded the critical load Pcr, causing a significant lateral deflection.
+In the photo on the right the axial load P exceeded the critical load Pcr, causing a significant lateral deflection.
 This is known as unstable equilibrium.

 15.1.1 Stability

 We can consider stability by using a simplified model of a pinned-pinned column.
-This column will consist of two ridged bars connected with a pin and a spring with a stiffness k, as shown in Figure 15.3 (A).
-When the load, P, is small, the system remains vertical, and the spring is unstretched.
+This column consists of two ridged bars connected with a pin and a spring with a stiffness k, as the free body diagram (FBD) shows in Figure 15.3 (A).
+When the load, P, is small, the system remains vertical and the spring is unstretched.
 If point C is displaced to the right a small amount, Δ, the spring will produce a force F = kΔ, as shown in Figure 15.3 (B).
 This force is used to resist the horizontal forces, Px = Ptanθ, as shown in Figure 15.3 (C).

 \[ \sin \theta \sim \theta \text { and } \tan \theta \sim \theta \]